Takabuti

-Takabuti was a married woman who reached an age of between twenty and thirty years.
-She lived in the Egyptian city of Thebes at the end of the Twenty-fifth Dynasty of Egypt.
-Her mummified body and mummy case are in the Ulster Museum, Belfast.
+Takabuti was an ancient Egyptian married woman who reached an age of between twenty and thirty years.
+She lived in the Egyptian city of Thebes at the end of the Twenty-fifth Dynasty of Egypt, c.
+660 BC.
+Her mummified body and mummy case are in the Ulster Museum in Belfast, Northern Ireland.
+Takabuti was the first mummy to be unwrapped in Ireland, in 1835.